drewpendergrass/CHEEREIO/README.md

 3. **Easy to deploy**: One configuration file controls installation and settings
 4. **Easy to link observations**: Object-oriented observation operator implementation allows the user to rapidly add new kinds of data with minimal programming required.

-The beta release for CHEEREIO and an accompanying model description is currently in prep.
-Until then, this codebase is under constant revision and re-engineering.
-At any one time the code here may be broken by an update only to be fixed later that day.
-Don't treat it as stable yet!

 ## Documentation
 Detailed documentation is available on [ReadTheDocs](https://cheereio.readthedocs.io), including installation instructions.
 If you encounter any problems not covered by the documentation, please open an [issue](https://github.com/drewpendergrass/CHEEREIO/issues) on GitHub.